Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Limmat ZürichFluss Limmat in Zürich (Foto: Seraina Zellweger)

-Day 2: Free day in Zermatt
+Day 2: Free Day in Zermatt

-Zermatt is all about mountains and the outdoors.
-If you’ve come to Switzerland for our spectacular mountain views, you’re going to love it here.
+Zermatt is all about the mountains and nature.
+If you came to Switzerland for the breathtaking views of the mountains, you’re going to love it here.

-Several hikes and walks of all difficulty levels take you places you didn’t even know existed.
-Like for instance the popular Zermatt five-lakes trail, which takes 2.5 hours to complete.
-It leads past five crystal clear mountain lakes with breathtaking views of the Matterhorn.
+There are numerous hikes and walks of all difficulty levels that will take you to places you never even knew existed.
+For example, the popular Zermatter 5-Lake Trail, which takes about 2.5 hours to complete.
+It leads you past five crystal-clear mountain lakes and offers stunning views of the Matterhorn along the way.

 Gornergrat BahnBergbahn zum Gornergrat (Foto: Gornergrat Bahn)